 - 60% of teenagers drink alcohol by the age of 18.

 Alcohol consumption was responsible for thousands of deaths and injuries over the years.
-In 2011.
-Alcoholism was responsible for 4,300 deaths among people under 21 years of age and 188,000 injuries.
+In 2011, Alcoholism was responsible for 4,300 deaths among people under 21 years of age and 188,000 injuries.
 This can be changed by taking teen outpatient program rehab for drinking problems.

 A teenager’s brain is not fully developed, making it sensitive and at greater risk of damage than that of an adult.
 Second, a teenager’s body cannot tolerate a high amount of alcohol compared to an adult.